musabhusaini/sare/readme.md

 		:::shell
 		git clone git@bitbucket.org:musabhusaini/sare.git

-2. While logged in as root, run the MySQL script `sare\scripts\setup.sql` (or `sare\scripts\setup-prod.sql` if setting up the production environment) to create the required databases and user.
+2. While logged in as root, run the MySQL script [scripts\setup.sql][setup.sql] to create the required databases and user.
-3. Run the batch script `sare\scripts\deploy.bat` for Windows or the shell script `sare\scripts\deploy.sh` for Linux.
+3. Run the batch script [scripts\deploy.bat][deploy.bat] for Windows or the shell script [scripts\deploy.sh][deploy.sh] for Linux.

-    **Hint:** If deploying to production, the respective scripts suffixed with `prod` can be used, which will also run the application.
-4. From the `sare\sare-webapp` folder, execute `play run`.
+4. From command line, `cd` into `sare-webapp`, and execute `play run` to start the application.
 5. The web application is up and running and can now be reached at: <http://localhost:9000/>.

+**Hint:** When deploying to production, the respective scripts suffixed with `prod` can be used.
+The production deploy script will also start the application.

+[setup.sql]: https://bitbucket.org/musabhusaini/sare/raw/master/scripts/setup.sql	"SQL setup script"
+[deploy.bat]: https://bitbucket.org/musabhusaini/sare/raw/master/scripts/deploy.bat	"Windows deploy script"
+[deploy.sh]: https://bitbucket.org/musabhusaini/sare/raw/master/scripts/deploy.sh	"Linux deploy script"